Dual polarization measurements of MWA beampatterns at 137 MHz

 A Chokshi, JLB Line, N Barry, D Ung, D Kenney, A McPhail, A Williams, RL Webster

-ABSTRACT The wide adoption of low-frequency radio interferometers as a tool for deeper and higher resolution astronomical observations has revolutionized radio astronomy.
+The wide adoption of low-frequency radio interferometers as a tool for deeper and higher resolution astronomical observations has revolutionized radio astronomy.
 Despite their construction from static, relatively simple dipoles, the sheer number of distinct elements introduces new, complicated instrumental effects.
 Their necessary remote locations exacerbate failure rates, while electronic interactions between the many adjacent receiving elements can lead to non-trivial instrumental effects.
 The Murchison Widefield Array (MWA) employs phased array antenna elements (tiles), which improve collecting area at the expense of complex beam shapes.
-Advanced electromagnetic si..View full abstract
+Advanced electromagnetic simulations have produced ..View full abstract

 Awarded by Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D)